Statutory guidance

 Complaints

-If a school has in place a contract with a specific supplier, the governing board should ensure that the supplier has an agreed procedure to deal with complaints about the supply and quality of uniforms.
+If a school has a contract with a specific supplier, the governing board should ensure that the supplier has an agreed procedure to deal with complaints about the supply and quality of uniforms.

 Pupil non-compliance

-In cases where it is suspected that financial hardship has resulted in a pupil not complying with a school’s published uniform policy, we would expect schools to take a mindful and considerate approach to resolve the situation.
+In cases where it is suspected that financial hardship has resulted in a pupil not complying with the published uniform policy, schools should take a considerate approach to resolve the situation.